 STATE OF CHARGE – The amount of electrical energy stored in a battery at a given time expressed as a percentage of the energy when fully charged.

 VOLT – The unit of measure for electrical potential.

 VOLTAGE DROP – The net difference in the electrical potential (voltage) when measured across a resistance or impedance (ohms).
 Its relationship to current is described in Ohm’s law.

 WATT – The unit for measuring electrical power, i.e. the rate of doing work, in moving electrons by, or against, an electrical potential.
 Formula: Watts = Amperes x Volts.

 WATT-HOUR (Watt-Hr, WH) – The unit of measure for electrical energy expressed as Watts x Hours.

-Check out all the electrical system products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on common battery terms, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.